isomorphic-software/isc-maven-plugin/src/site/markdown/artifacts.md

 The archives available on the Isomorphic Software [builds page](http://www.smartclient.com/builds) contain everything you need to write applications using SmartClient / SmartGWT.

 The download, install, and deploy goals of this plugin repackage some these resources to facilitate or simplify usage with Maven.
 In some cases, a file is just renamed to more closely align with popular conventions for Maven artifacts.
 In other cases, existing resources are repackaged to create an entirely new supplemental artifact.
+Your build's documentation includes the artifacts available under your license, but the Isomorphic site hosts listings for the latest build of both both [SmartClient](http://www.smartclient.com/smartclient-latest/isomorphic/system/reference/mavendoc/maven-usage.html) and [SmartGWT](https://www.smartclient.com/smartgwtee-latest/javadoc/mavendoc/maven-usage.html) Evaluation editions.

-Each artifact's POM contains a description outlining what it's for, and in many cases includes a link to documentation, but in general terms there are at least 4 kinds of supplemental artifacts.
+Each artifact's POM contains a description outlining what it's for, and in many cases includes a link to more documentation, but in general terms there are at least 4 kinds of supplemental artifacts.

 ---